duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Warning: this currently only works on Ubuntu.
 Mac is not supported.

+Warning: on Ubuntu 16, you need to remove and re-insert the SD card.
+On Ubuntu 18 this is not necessary.

 Plug the SD card in the computer using the card reader.

 Warning: If your SD card have write protection switch on the side of the SD card, make sure it is set to write mode.